joaotavora/eglot/README.md

        context-sensitive operations across emacs usage, including
        activating and showing help for Hyperbole buttons.
-In many popular Emacs modes, they allow you to perform common, sometimes complex operations without having to a different key for each operation.
+In many popular Emacs modes, they allow you to perform common, sometimes complex operations without having to use a different key for each operation.
 Just press a Smart Key and the right thing happens;

    2.  **Contact and Text Finder**: an interactive textual information